bkesterbyld/701-Glenside/content/pages/index.md

     text: >
       We look forward too seeing you!
 There is space in our driveway for 10-15 cars.
-As you enter our northern driveway entrance please pull forward and park as far right as you can, or grab an end spot.
-If the right side is full, just pull to the left and as far forward as you can.
+As you enter our northern driveway entrance please pull forward and park as far right or left as you can out to the street, so there are two lanes of parking.

       **If you don't want to get boxed in or plan on leaving early**, just park